patheros/PathSetModules/README.md

 * [Ice Tray](#ice-tray) - Speed shifter and tape delay with selective memory.
 Perform into this and it will never forget your mistakes.
 * [Shifty](#shifty) - Gate shift register with controllable delays.
 Create generative gate sequences from a simple clock.

-There are also [Examples Patches](https://github.com/patheros/PathSetModules/tree/main/examples) for each of these modules.
+There are also [examples patches](https://github.com/patheros/PathSetModules/tree/main/examples) for each of these modules.
 Note they use [other plugins](#other-plugins).

 ## Astro Vibe

 ![Image of IceTray module](https://github.com/patheros/PathSetModules/blob/main/images/AstroVibe.png)

 Astro Vibe is three planetary obiters that can operate as VCOs or LFOs.
 Each orbiter has a wide range of controllable settings as well as internal planetary signature that affects the waveform.
 There are over three septillion planetary signatures and once you leave one your unlikely to ever find it again.
+Does nothing when bipassed.

 ### Planet

 Each orbiter generates a unique planetary signature when the module is created and when either the `New Planet Button or Trigger` is activated.
 The planetary signature affects the output waveform giving it a unique signature.
 For the Notes waveform mode each signature creates a unique sequence of between 2 and 22 different notes to play.
 In the crunchy waveform mode it affects the overall timbre of the sound.
 There are over three septillion signatures and no way to return to one once you leave.
-Currently the signatures do not persist when the patch is saved.
+Signatures do persist when the patch is saved.

 ### Clock and Freq

 Each orbiter has a `Clock` input which advances the notes in the Notes waveform mode.
 It does nothing in the Tones waveform mode.
 The clocks on the 2nd and 3rd orbiter are normalized to the previous orbiter, meaning you only have to connect a clock to the 1st orbiter to get all 3 going.

 Each orbiter also has a `Frequency Knob` and `1V/Oct Input`.
 These two control the overall tone of the sound in the Audible mode and the overall speed of the LFO in the LFO mode.
 The 1V/Oct input is also normalized between the orbiters.

+Note all internal routing can be disabled from the contextual menu.

 ### Engine and Waveform